NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Quest for the Frozen Flame/Weykoward.md

     desc: " (aura,occult) 30 feet.
 Items in the emanation can't regain Hit Points unless the effect that attempts to repair them counteracts the aura, which has a counteract rank of 5 and a counteract DC of 30."

   - name: "Debris Shield"
-    desc: "`pf2:r`  **Trigger** The weykoward is targeted by an attack from an attacker it can see\n**Effect** The weykoward intercepts the attack with junk, gaining a +2 circumstance bonus to its AC against the triggering attack.
+    desc: "`pf2:r`  **Trigger** The weykoward is targeted by an attack from an attacker it can see\n* * *\n\n**Effect** The weykoward intercepts the attack with junk, gaining a +2 circumstance bonus to its AC against the triggering attack.
 If the attack misses and the attacker is within the weykoward's reach, it can [[Actions/Shove|Shove]] the attacker.
 It doesn't need a hand free to Shove."

 attacks:
   - name: ""